Round Peg Recruitment

 Brief: to build and content-load the Round Peg website, following a design by Shelley Masters.
-Round Peg is a new recruitment agency concept developed by Linda Ashton that works in-house alongside employers, managing the recruitment process on their behalf.
+Round Peg was a new recruitment agency concept developed by Linda Ashton that works in-house alongside employers, managing the recruitment process on their behalf.

 My responsibilities included:

-- Development of the five page designs in pure CSS and HTML 4.01 Transitional to a reasonable level of accessibility, creating the HTML and CSS for the whole working site
+- Development of the five page designs in CSS and HTML 4.01 Transitional to a reasonable level of accessibility, creating the HTML and CSS for the whole working site

 - Coding and adding all the content sitewide